 Currently there are no primary producers of scandium oxide products.
-The world supply of scandium is produced solely as byproducts from other process streams, mainly from uranium, tungsten, tin and titanium production.
-The United States Geological Survey in its latest report (January, 2010) quotes a price of US\$1,400 per kilogram of $Sc_2O_3$ (scandium oxide) for the four previous years.
+The world supply of scandium is produced solely from tailings piles formed by prior mining operations, or as byproducts from other process streams, mainly from uranium, tungsten, tin and titanium production.
+The United States Geological Survey in its latest report (January, 2010) quotes a price of US\$1,400 per kilogram of Sc_2O_3 (scandium oxide) for the four previous years, although current indications suggest higher prices are prevalent in the market, and the material is available only in small quantities.

-Carlin Vanadium: The Carlin vanadium project consists of 72 unpatented mineral claims covering approximately 578 hectares, located along the western flank of the Piñon Range near the town of Carlin, Nevada.
+Carlin Vanadium: The Carlin vanadium project consists of 72 unpatented mineral claims covering approximately 578 hectares, located along the western flank of the PiñonRange near the town of Carlin, Nevada.